 - Why is Jesus important?

 We are fortunate at Widcombe Infant School to be in an area full of interesting geographical features both natural and man-made.
 We aim to take full advantage of this by getting our children into the local environment as much as possible.
 We help each child to develop their personal geography and then enable them to compare and contrast where they live with other places in the UK and the world.
-The children are encouraged to share their experiences of visiting other places by taking ‘Travel Teddy’ with them and telling their class about their adventures.
 Throughout their three years at Widcombe Infant School the children will develop the geographical skills of:

 - making observations about the natural and man-made features of a location